 If you go to court for a red light offence, you will need to decide whether to plead guilty or not guilty.

 If you plead guilty, the matter will be finalised on the first date you appear at court.
-Your lawyer may be able to help you get a reduced penalty, and in some cases, potentially a Section 10 order, which is a finding of guilty with no conviction recorded.
+Your lawyer may be able to help you get a reduced penalty, and in some cases, potentially a section 10 dismissal or conditional release order, which is a finding of guilty with no conviction recorded.

 If you choose to plead not guilty and challenge the charges against you, you will be given a later court date for your trial, at which you or your lawyer will present the evidence in favour of your case and the magistrate will decide whether to uphold the charge or not.